 - establishing a new process of governance, notably by giving a greater role to industry in the design and fabrication phase of the launcher

 Two launcher variants

 To give launch operator Arianespace more flexibility to meet its commercial and institutional customers’ needs, there will be two variants of Ariane 6: Ariane 62 and Ariane 64.
-Ariane 62 will have 2 solid-rocket boosters and is therefore an alternative to Soyuz for placing scientific and Earth-observing satellites into low and medium Earth orbits, while also offering the capacity to commercial clients to loft a single satellite payload of up to 4.5 tonnes into geostationary orbit.
+With its two solid-rocket boosters, Ariane 62 will be an alternative to Soyuz for placing scientific, Galileo and Earth-observing satellites into low and medium Earth orbits, while also offering the capacity to commercial clients to loft a single satellite payload of up to 4.5 tonnes into geostationary orbit.

-Ariane 64 will have 4 solid-rocket boosters and the capacity to loft 11.5 tonnes into geostationary orbit and up to 20 tonnes into low and medium Earth orbits.
+With four solid-rocket boosters, Ariane 64 will have the capacity to loft 11.5 tonnes into geostationary orbit and up to 20 tonnes into low and medium Earth orbits.
 It will thus provide continuity serving Ariane 5’s telecommunications satellite launch market.
 Ariane 6’s new Vinci reignitable upper-stage engine will give Arianespace extra flexibility to meet its customers’ increasingly diverse requests for reachable orbits and missions like satellite constellations.
 Vinci will also comply with the French Space Operations Act (FSOA) adopted in 2008, through its ability to be de-orbited at the end of its mission.

-The Ariane 6 programme’s schedule is ambitious, with a maiden launch from the Guiana Space Centre targeted in 2020, ramping up to a rate of 11 launches a year by 2023.
-Ariane 5 will continue to operate during the transitional phase planned to last through to 2022.
+The Ariane 6 programme’s schedule is ambitious, with a maiden launch from the Guiana Space Centre targeted in 2022, ramping up to a capacity for 11 launches a year by 2024.
+Ariane 5 will continue to operate during the transitional phase planned to last through to 2023.